elsampsa/valkka-examples/docs/qt_notes.rst

     +--------------------------+                ..:

-The class **valkka.api2.multiprocess.ValkkaProcess** provides a model class that has been derived from python's **multiprocessing.Process** class.
-In ValkkaProcess, the class has both "frontend" and "backend" methods.
+The class **valkka.multiprocess.MessageProcess** provides a model class that has been derived from python's **multiprocessing.Process** class.
+In MessageProcess, the class has both "frontend" and "backend" methods.

 Frontend methods can be called after the process has been started (e.g. after the .start() method has been called and fork has been performed), while backend methods are called only from within the processes "run" method - i.e. at the "other side" of the fork, where the forked process lives in its own virtual memory space.

-A signalling scheme between back- and frontend is provided in the ValkkaProcess class.
-Don't be afraid - the ValkkaProcess class is just a few lines of python code!
+A signalling scheme between back- and frontend is provided in the MessageProcess class.
+Don't be afraid - the MessageProcess class is just a few lines of python code!

 To make starting easier, two stripped-down sample programs are provided in: